Bankruptcy Lawyers in Bowie, MD

 free, initial consultation today.

-Chapter 13 are the two types of bankruptcy filings most commonly used by consumers.
+Chapter 7 and Chapter 13 are the two types of bankruptcy filings most commonly used

-Chapter 7, often called straight bankruptcy, is a liquidation process
+by consumers.
+Chapter 7, often called straight bankruptcy, is a liquidation

-in which your nonexempt assets are sold off to pay your creditors.
-Any
+process in which your nonexempt assets are sold off to pay your creditors.

 bills, etc.) after the liquidation process is forgiven.